wp-plugins/pdf24-post-to-pdf/readme.txt

 1. Configure the plugin in wordpress admin area Settings->PDF24 Plugin

 The plugin is configured to display a small pdf box below each article by default.
-The plugin can display boxes below each article, in the sidebar or on the top or bottom of each page.
+The plugin can display boxes below each article, in the sidebar, on top or bottom of each page or you can place a PDF link everywhere in your blog.
 To enable or disable some of these boxes please change the plugin settings.

 You have to insert some peace of code into a template file if the sidebar box or the top/bottom box should be displayed: